SAP-samples/sme-partner-reference-application/Tutorials/51-S4HC-Integration.md

 # Integrate the BTP Application with *S/4HANA Cloud, public edition*

-In this chapter we integrate the BTP application with the enterprise project management of *SAP S/4HANA Cloud, public edition* (S/4).
+In this chapter we enhance the BTP application to support *SAP S/4HANA Cloud, public edition* (S/4) as backend.

 Frontend integration:
-1. Launch the BTP app from the S/4 launchpad,
-2. Launch BTP administration applications such as the IAS admin app from the S/4 launchpad,
-3. Navigate from the BTP app to related S/4 enterprise projects,
+1. Navigate from the BTP app to related S/4 enterprise projects.
-4. Single sign-on for S/4, the BTP app and all BTP admin apps using the S/4 IAS tenant as IDP.

 Back-channel integration:

-5. Create S/4 enterprise projects from the BTP app and display S/4 project information in the BTP app using OData APIs with principal propagation.
+2. Create S/4 enterprise projects from the BTP app and display S/4 project information on the web application of the BTP app using OData APIs with principal propagation.

-**--- THIS PAGE IS WORK IN PROCESS. ---**

 ## Enhance the BTP App to Consume S/4 OData APIs